ridasaleem0/conversation_analysis_openAI/README.md

 4. Set up your environment variables in a `.env` file.
 Include any necessary API keys or configuration settings.

+### Configuration

+Make sure to configure the following environment variables in your `.env` file.
+For this assignment, we have provided both keys for testing the flask app.

+- `OPENAI_API_KEY`: Your OpenAI API key for performing speaker analysis using the GPT model.
+- `DEEPGRAM_API_KEY` = Your DeepGram API key to transcribe the audio files to text.

 ### Running the Application

 Run the Flask application using the following command: